ROCm/rocSHMEM/docs/introduction.rst

-ongoing active discussion within the OpenSHMEM community, and the OpenSHMEM specification has yet to coalesce on this topic. rocSHMEM extends beyond the OpenSHMEM specification to add semantics that support GPU kernel communication, while maintaining close resemblance to the original OpenSHMEM specification semantics.
+ongoing active discussion within the OpenSHMEM community, and the OpenSHMEM specification has yet to coalesce on this topic. rocSHMEM extends beyond the OpenSHMEM specification to add semantics that support GPU kernel communication while maintaining close resemblance to the original OpenSHMEM specification semantics.

 Applications using HIP can interface with rocSHMEM.